Canvas Course Setup

 If you need help with understanding the various complexities related to what content you can use, share, modify in an educational context, particularly for online teaching, please review the Copyright guidance contained in the Connected Learning at Queen’s Course.

-To understand why accessibility is so important and to become more knowledgeable about digital accessibility, its positive impact on inclusion and the learner experience, link to the online Accessibility Toolkit.
-The Toolkit is a new online self-paced course where you can work independently through the content, at a time that suits you.
-There are numerous resources to inform and build awareness around Accessibility for all staff who engage with students and develop content.
-Below you can view a short course welcome video from CED Education Developer, Tracy Galvin [2:42]
+Minimum Standard #7 contains important elements to consider in relation to the accessibility of your course.
+To understand why accessibility is so important and to become more knowledgeable about its positive impact on inclusion and the learner experience, see the link to the Accessibility Toolkit which is a self-paced course where you can work independently through the content, at a time that suits you.
+In the course, you will find numerous resources to inform and build awareness around accessibility for all staff who engage with students and develop content.
+You can view the short welcome video to the course below [2:42]

 🔗 Link to The Accessibility Toolkit course

-Once you have developed your course content in the Module Development Area (MDA), you will need to import this content into the new AY2020/21 live course that will have active student enrolments.
+Once you have developed your course content in the Module Development Area (MDA), you will need to import this content into the new Academic Module that has active student enrolments, ahead of the new semester.

 An important step before you publish is to check your course against the Go Live Checklist.
-The Checklist outlines 10 steps that are recommended in preparation for publishing your course before the start of each term.
-Note that there are a few additional items covered in the Checklist, (such as Assignment Groups & Weighting and Setting your Gradebook/Course Policies).
-You can follow the steps in the checklist which link to more detailed guidance should you need it.
+The Checklist outlines steps that are recommended in preparation for publishing your course before the start of each term.

 Canvas can also check your course for broken links using the Canvas Link Checker.
 Any embedded resources must be checked manually.
-It is important to validate the links in your course are working as expected before you publish you course.
+It is important to check that the links in your course are working as expected before you publish the course.

-The final step is to make your canvas course visible to students.
-Publish your AY2020/21 course so your students can access the content and activities.
+The final step is to make your Canvas course visible to students.
+Publish your new Academic Module so your students can access the content and activities.
 Remember there are 3 levels to publishing your content/course.
 This short video will show you how Import and Publish so that students can access your canvas course.
 [3:31 min]